sandstorm12/Footefield/pose_estimation/README.md

 1. Refactor: Merge wholebody scripts with the normal ones
 1. Refactor: Separate global param calculation from the triangulation script
 1. Bug: Make the config path mandatory when the default path is not given
+1. Feautre: Make the skeleton detection multi-thread
+1. Feature: Make extrinsic finder independent of the number of cameras
+1. Bug: We need separate translation and rotation for each timestep of skeleton normalizer and then propagate the change forward

 ## Known issues